Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Story

-Dave Glover is credited with coining the term "showband" even though the Clipper Carlton are generally regarded as the band that first popularized this uniquely Irish form of entertainment.
-His story starts with his birth in 1925 in a fire station in Ardoyne, youngest of four.
+One way or another, Dave's story starts with his birth in 1925 in a fire station in Ardoyne, youngest of four children.
 All his brothers played instruments: Ollie (tenor sax), John (trombone) and Sam (tenor sax) played with Dave on his trumpet and his mother on piano.

 Growing up in Belfast, he and his brothers played with the Belfast Military band.
 When he was in his early teens he joined the Whitehurst Silver Band, a local marching band.
 A few of the lads got together and formed a group that played in the local pubs.
 He first took a job as a fitter in the Short and Harlands shipyards and learned a trade, before setting off for a career in music.
 In 1945, he played trumpet for the summer in the Queens Ballroom and in 1946 he was in Milanos Ballroom with Jimmy Montague.
 In 1947, he turned 21 and started his professional career as the trumpet player with the Bob Robinson Orchestra which was the resident band in the Floral Hall in Belfast for £7-10 schillings a week.

 Interestingly enough, Dave talked about the conditions that helped lead to the downfall of the showbands.
-In the early days, bands played the full four hours from 9 to 1 am.
+In the early days, bands played the full four hours from 9 to 1 am (or with Long Dances from 9 until 3 a.m.).
 As bands became more successful, Dave feels they became lazy and started to substitute an inferior relief band for the band's first two hours.
 (Editor's note: Of course, in later years, even the relief bands would be replaced by discos!)

 Strangely enough, the band split in 1963, just as the showband era was in full swing.
 Everyone but drummer Davy Martin left and formed the Witnesses Showband, who recruited George Mullen on trumpet to replace Dave.
 The Witnesses would go on to their own fame and fortune, touring extensively outside Ireland and gaining a reputation for one of Ireland's most musical bands.
 Dave recruited a new lineup which included Gough Glenn (clarinet), Charlie Walker (bass), Jim Armstrong (trombone), Tommy Duffy (guitar and vocals), Jim Carson (guitar) and Bobby Wright (vocals).